BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 In live mode the engine will subscribe to the lowest possible resolution data for data feeds: tick and quote is priority or lastly the lowest resolution candles or quotebars.

-this is done so that when live streaming with multiple strategies we only need to maintain 1 live data feed per symbol, no matter the number of strategies and resolutions subscribed.
+This is done so that when live streaming with multiple strategies we only need to maintain 1 live data feed per symbol, no matter the number of strategies and resolutions subscribed.
 ```rust
 // we can access resolution as a Duration with resolution.as_duration() or resolution.as_seconds();
 pub enum Resolution {